Connect with others who understand.

 Treating Your Lymphoma

-If you are experiencing hair loss because of lymphoma, the best thing you can do is to treat the lymphoma.
-Once the cancer is under control, your hair should start to come back on its own.
-If you continue to experience hair loss, work with your doctor to determine why it is occurring and what you can do to encourage hair growth.
+If you have hair loss from lymphoma, the best way to help is by treating the lymphoma.
+Once the cancer is under control, your hair should start to grow back on its own.
+If hair loss continues, schedule a follow-up with your doctor to find out why and see if treatment options are available.

 Planning Ahead

-• Purchasing a wig or having one made out of your own hair.
+• Purchase a wig or have one made out of your hair.
 Some people like to have several different wigs in different colors and styles.

-• Choosing head wraps that you love.
+• Choose head wraps that you love.
 These can cover either patchy hair or baldness.

-• Using makeup to fill in your eyebrows or to compensate for other hair loss.
+• Use makeup to fill in your eyebrows or to compensate for other hair loss.

 Seeking Counseling

 How have you managed hair loss with lymphoma?
-Share your story and advice in the comments below or by posting on MyLymphomaTeam.
+Share your story and tips in the comments below or by posting on MyLymphomaTeam.

 A MyLymphomaTeam Member